wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

 *   Persons shall not be deemed to be associated for pecuniary gain merely by reason of any of the following circumstances, namely:

-    *   (a) That the society itself makes a pecuniary gain, unless that gain or some part thereof is divided among or received by the members or some of them:
+    *   (a) that the society itself makes a pecuniary gain, unless that gain or some part thereof is divided among or received by the members or some of them:

-    *   (b) That the members of the society are entitled to divide between them the property of the society on its dissolution:
+    *   (b) that the members of the society are entitled to divide between them the property of the society on its dissolution:

-    *   (c) That the society is established for the protection or regulation of some trade, business, industry, or calling in which the members are engaged or interested, if the society itself does not engage or take part in any such trade, business, industry, or calling, or any part or branch thereof:
+    *   (c) that the society is established for the protection or regulation of some trade, business, industry, or calling in which the members are engaged or interested, if the society itself does not engage or take part in any such trade, business, industry, or calling, or any part or branch thereof:

-    *   (d) That any member of the society derives pecuniary gain from the society by way of salary as the servant or officer of the society:
+    *   (d) that any member of the society derives pecuniary gain from the society by way of salary as the servant or officer of the society:

-    *   (e) That any member of the society derives from the society any pecuniary gain to which he would be equally entitled if he were not a member of the society:
+    *   (e) that any member of the society derives from the society any pecuniary gain to which he would be equally entitled if he were not a member of the society:

-    *   (f) That the members of the society compete with each other for trophies or prizes other than money prizes.
+    *   (f) that the members of the society compete with each other for trophies or prizes other than money prizes.